mcverter/Dissertation/work/00_NEWEST/KaunsasSol/00_KaunsasPresentation.md

        towards the Other, a different hyperbolic Riemann curvature of intersubjective space.
   2. Material things as a standing wave, as an interference pattern, a deBroglie wave packet or matter wave, the amphibology of a standing presence and a fluctuation of the continuous creation of becoming
   3. Matter as an intersection with itself.
-A standing wave.s
+A standing wave.
+     * Investigate "corpuscles" in Bergson.
+This also has to do with matter vs wave, ether, etc.
   4. De Broglie called this wave the "phase wave" («onde de phase» in French)
   5. Electric Network Frequency
      * Background radiation.
 Electrical network frequency (ENF) analysis is an audio forensics technique for validating audio recordings by comparing frequency changes in background mains hum in the recording with long-term high-precision historical records of mains frequency changes from a database.
 In effect the mains hum signal is treated as if it were a time-dependent digital watermark that can help identify when the recording was created, detect edits in the recording, or disprove tampering of a recording.